robavospace/lightpaper/docs/index.md

 One of the main reasons why people argue against space exploration for developing countries is because it is expensive.
 However, this argument fails to take into account the potential benefits of space exploration.
 By exploring and utilizing space products and services, African nations can improve their economic conditions and bring about positive social change.

 Another common argument against space exploration for developing countries is that these nations lack the necessary technical expertise.
 Again, this argument fails to take into account all of the potential benefits of space exploration.
-For example, training programs in aerospace engineering can help develop essential skillsets that are transferable to other industries, such as aviation, defense, electric vehicles, and automotive.
+For example, training programs in aerospace engineering can help develop essential skill sets that are transferable to other industries, such as aviation, defense, electric vehicles, and automotive.
 In addition, partnerships between developed and developing nations can help share technology and knowledge, which ultimately helps improve both parties involved.

 ***

-## Why Africa needs Robavo Space?
+## Why does Africa need Robavo Space?

 The African continent is home to over 1.2 billion people, making it the second most populous continent in the world.
 Despite this, there are very few space-related programs and initiatives on the continent.
 Robavo Space is working to change that by promoting socio-economic development in Africa through space science and technology and by building relationships between the space and education sectors in Africa, the US, and beyond.

 One way we plan on achieving this goal is by inspiring young people of all backgrounds across Africa to fall in love with space and STEM through education and training opportunities.
-We plan to do this through Robavo Space Academy and Robavo Space Fellowship, which will offer scholarships as well as internship opportunities in aerospace engineering and related field at our facilities across Africa.
+We plan to do this through Robavo Space Academy and Robavo Space Fellowship, which will offer scholarships as well as internship opportunities in aerospace engineering and related fields at our facilities across Africa.
 We hope that through Robavo Space Academy and Robavo Space Fellowship, we can remove barriers for many Africans who are interested in pursuing a career in space science or technology but may not have the opportunity or resources available to them.

 ***